Josh-fuller/MILESTONE-3/README.md

 -------------
 Python 3.7.9 or newer version must be installed.
 Wing 101 7.2 or later version intalled.
-Extrenal modules that are used: Cimpl, point_manipulation, simple_Cimpl_filters, T037_image_filters,
+Extrenal modules that are used: Cimpl, point_manipulation, simple_Cimpl_filters, T037_image_filters, numpy and PIL.
+Built in Python modules are used, they should be already imported in some of the extrenal modules.

 #Usage